How to Survive School Without Killing Your Soul

 It’s been passed down like an heirloom in a haunted dollhouse.

 No known author.
 No copyright.
 Just one big shared wink at the void.So I made a piece that played with it.
 Wooden skull.
 Velvet worms.
 Shag rug.
 The crypt got cozy.
-A morning lodgr.
+A velvet crypt motel, check-in available for your unresolved dread.

 The worms are squishy and weighted, filled with cedar pellets.